MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/create-your-first-winui3-app.md

     1. Press F5, click the **Build** button, or select **Debug -> Start Debugging** to build and run your solution and confirm the app runs without errors.

         :::image type="content" source="images/WinUI-and-UWP/vs2019-project-running.png" alt-text="Screenshot of the app running showing the Click Me button.":::

+---

+## ASTA to STA threading model

+If you're migrating code from an existing UWP app to a new WinUI 3 project that uses the Windows App SDK, be aware that the new project uses the [single-threaded apartment (STA)](/windows/win32/com/single-threaded-apartments) threading model instead of the [Application STA (ASTA)](https://devblogs.microsoft.com/oldnewthing/20210224-00/?p=104901) threading model used by UWP apps.
+If your code assumes the non re-entrant behavior of the ASTA threading model, your code may not behave as expected.

 ## See also